iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 ## 18. Anchor Repayments

+The Anchor protocol defines a money market between a lender, looking to earn stable yields on their stablecoins, and a borrower, looking to borrow stablecoins on stakeable assets.
+To borrow stablecoins, the borrower locks up Bonded Assets (bAssets) as collateral , and borrows stablecoins below the protocol-defined LTV ratio.
+Currently bLuna is accepted as a collateral for borrowers to deposit and borrow stable coins upto a max LTV of 50%.

-The below dashboard shows the current state of the Anchor Protocol.The dashboard visualises total deposits,borrows and repayments.
+The below dashboard shows the current state of Anchor Protocol borrowers.

 ### Key Metrics
 * 78M in bLUNA deposits valued at close to 1 Billion💰 🔥